 Our Chamber executive are a group of local business owners and executives that dedicate their time to the Chamber mission, vision and objectives.
 They meet monthly and are involved in projects and tasks on an ongoing basis that that reflect the actions/tasks set out in the Strategic Plan.
 Please Meet:

-Vice President – Francine McDonald
+Acting President – Francine McDonald

 Hi, my name is Francine, Mum, to a few and Glamma to a couple and growing.
 But Fran to most.